 Like JPEG, HylaFAX JBIG receive support is entirely dependent upon JBIG support being available in libtiff.
 Most recent libtiff releases include the ability to write JBIG-compressed TIFF files.
 However, doing anything with the TIFF file from there will be difficult as TIFF viewers usually do not support JBIG compression.
 So usually the JBIG-compressed TIFF file requires conversion to PDF or a non-JBIG compression for viewing.
-This will require the installation of the JBIG-KIT library and libtiff to be patched, rebuilt, and reinstalled.
-The patch can be found here:
+This will require the use of the JBIG-KIT library by libtiff's tiff2pdf tool.

 At this point, then, JBIG fax reception support should be enabled by default but can be manipulated in the modem config file

 ModemSoftRTFCC be enabled (which is the default setting).
 If the JBIG-KIT libraries were

 found when HylaFAX was compiled then the